-this is a fermented idli made from sama, samo, samvat or vari rice which is a millet grain used during fasting in india. i had made the idlis yesterday on the first day of navratri fasts. accompanied the idli with a no onion no garlic coconut chutney.
+This is a fermented idli made from sama, samo, samvat or vari rice which is a millet grain used during fasting in India.
+I had made the idlis yesterday on the first day of Navratri fasts.
+Accompanied the idli with a no onion no garlic coconut chutney.

-apart from sama ke chawal (barnyard millet) i have also added sabudana (tapioca pearls). these idlis are not like the regular idlis, but for fasting they are good. so don’t expect them to be soft and fluffy like regular idlis. i am not saying they are hard. they were soft but don’t compare the softness with the idlis made from rice and urad dal.
+Apart from sama ke chawal (barnyard millet) I have also added sabudana (tapioca pearls).
+These idlis are not like the regular idlis, but for fasting they are good.
+So don’t expect them to be soft and fluffy like regular idlis.
+I am not saying they are hard.
+They were soft but don’t compare the softness with the idlis made from rice and urad dal.

-on fasting days i prefer to have something light and healthy. so made these idlis. the batter is allowed to ferment overnight. there is a pleasant sour aroma the next day in the batter. to leaven i have added baking soda which does help in making the idlis rise while steaming.
+On fasting days I prefer to have something light and healthy.
+So made these idlis.
+The batter is allowed to ferment overnight.
+There is a pleasant sour aroma the next day in the batter.
+To leaven I have added baking soda which does help in making the idlis rise while steaming.

-a variation of these vrat ki idlis would be to add 1 to 2 tbsp yogurt and then add the baking soda before making the idlis. with the same batter, even khatta dhokla can be made.
+A variation of these vrat ki idlis would be to add 1 to 2 tbsp yogurt and then add the baking soda before making the idlis. with the same batter, even khatta dhokla can be made.

-sama ke chawal idli recipe details below:
+sama ke chawal ki idli